Minnesota Statutes of Limitations

-Any other action under this section may be commenced within three years after the date of death provided that the action must be commenced within six years after the act or omission.
-Minn.
+“Any other action under this section may be commenced within three years after the date of death provided that the action must be commenced within six years after the act or omission.”
+(Minn.
 Stat.
-Ann. § 573.02
+Ann. § 573.02)

-4 Years (b) An action by a patient or former patient against a health care provider alleging malpractice, error, mistake, or failure to cure, whether based on a contract or tort, must be commenced within four years from the date the cause of action accrued.
-Minn.
+“(b) An action by a patient or former patient against a health care provider alleging malpractice, error, mistake, or failure to cure, whether based on a contract or tort, must be commenced within four years from the date the cause of action accrued.”
+(Minn.
 Stat.
-Ann. § 541.076
+Ann. § 541.076)

-Generally, the cause of action accrues when the physician’s treatment for the particular condition ceases.
+“Generally, the cause of action accrues when the physician’s treatment for the particular condition ceases.
 Johnson v.
 Winthrop Laboratories Division of Sterling Drug, Inc., 291 Minn.
 145, 149, 190 N.W.2d 77, 80 (1971); Schmit v.
 Esser, 183 Minn.
 354, 358, 236 N.W.
 622, 624-25 (1931).
-The statute of limitations will be extended when a doctor’s negligence is part of a continuing course of treatment, such as when a doctor consistently fails to properly treat a fracture.
-Fabio v.
+The statute of limitations will be extended when a doctor’s negligence is part of a continuing course of treatment, such as when a doctor consistently fails to properly treat a fracture.”
+(Fabio v.
 Bellomo, 504 N.W.2d 758, 762 (Minn.
-1993)
+1993))

-Subd.
+“Subd.
 2. Strict liability.
-Unless otherwise provided by law, any action based on the strict liability of the defendant and arising from the manufacture, sale, use or consumption of a product shall be commenced within four years.
+Unless otherwise provided by law, any action based on the strict liability of the defendant and arising from the manufacture, sale, use or consumption of a product shall be commenced within four years.”
 Minn.
 Stat.
 Ann. § 541.05

-6 Years Subdivision 1.
-Six-year limitation.
-Except where the Uniform Commercial Code otherwise prescribes, the following actions shall be commenced within six years: (6) for relief on the ground of fraud, in which case the cause of action shall not be deemed to have accrued until the discovery by the aggrieved party of the facts constituting the fraud; Minn.
+“(6) for relief on the ground of fraud, in which case the cause of action shall not be deemed to have accrued until the discovery by the aggrieved party of the facts constituting the fraud.”
+(Minn.
 Stat. § 541.05, subd.
-1(6)
+1(6))

 Municipal Liability/Sovereign Immunity

-Abolished, but numerous special rules apply.
+Minnesota and its municipalities are not immune to liability, but numerous special rules apply.

-Consumer Fraud Complaint
+Consumer Fraud Complaints